ddworken/teels/README.md

 ## TODO

 This is currently prototype-quality code that is not production ready.
 Before using for a production system, it should be carefully audited and improved from both security and reliability POVs.

+From a security POV, there are a number of places where this could be improved:

+1. Rather than relying on crt.sh for querying CT logs, this code could directly consume CT logs
+2. Rather than pulling allowed PCRs for GitHub releases, this code could check the accompanying sigstore signatures